-Want to share your screen on Discord without audio feedback or echo?
-Handling multiple audio sources can be challenging, but with the right setup, seamless audio sharing is possible!
-Here's how you configure Sonar for Streamer with Discord to ensure you have a painless streaming experience.
+Want to share your screen on Discord without that annoying echo or feedback?
+Dealing with multiple audio sources can be tricky, but with the right setup, you can share audio smoothly!
+Here’s how to set up Sonar for Streamer with Discord so you can stream hassle-free!

 Activate Sonar for Streaming